docutils/docutils/docutils/README.txt

 The `Python Imaging Library`, or PIL, is used for some image manipulation operations if it is installed.

-Docutils uses Greg Ward's Optik_/optparse option processing package.
-It is included in the Docutils distribution.
-Python 2.3 and later come with optparse in the standard library; in this case, the Docutils copy is not installed.

 ..
 [1] Python 2.1 may be used providing the compiler package is installed.
 The compiler package can be found in the Tools/